Skip to content

 else (str(c.type), c.name)

-# if c.name not in geometry_column # geomery columns get dropped
+# if c.name not in geometry_column # geometry columns get dropped

 ]